How to Ship Oilfield Chemicals: Complete Logistics Guide

 Stimulation and fracturing chemicals

-Hydraulic fracturing uses massive volumes of water mixed with chemical additives — friction reducers to decrease pumping pressure, gelling agents to carry proppant into fractures, acids to dissolve rock, biocides to prevent bacterial growth, and scale inhibitors to prevent mineral buildup.
-These chemicals ship in bulk volumes on tight timelines because frac operations run continuously once they start.
+Hydraulic fracturing uses massive volumes of water mixed with chemical additives, friction reducers to decrease pumping pressure, gelling agents to carry proppant into fractures, acids to dissolve rock, biocides to prevent bacterial growth, and scale inhibitors to prevent mineral buildup.
+Surfactants used in oilfield applications, including enhanced oil recovery, also ship on tight frac-job timelines because operations run continuously once they start.

 Production chemicals